mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 # Exante trading tax calculator for polish tax declaration

+## Input needed for tax declaration

+- total income = sum of money from sells + dividends ("Przychód")
+- total cost = sum of money paid for buys that are pairedd with sells ("Koszty uzyskania przychodu")
+- net profit = total cost - total income ("Dochód")
+- previus years loss ("Strata z lat ubiegłych")
+- tax base = net profit - previus years loss ("Podstawa obliczenia podatku")
+- total tax = 19% * tax base ("Podatek od dochodów")
+- tax already paid ("Podatek zapłacony za granicą")
+- tax yet to pay = max(total tax - tax already paid, 0) ("Podatek należny")

 ## Calculation rules

 Rules by <https://jakoszczedzacpieniadze.pl/jak-rozliczyc-podatek-od-dywidendy-zagranicznej-i-zysk-na-akcjach-jaki-pit>:

 - There is 19% tax to be collected from item sell income (only when sell was profitable)
 - There is 19% tax to be collected from dividend income, not all but most most dividends are auto-taxed 15% so need calc and  pay additional 4%
-- It is calculated in PLN, so need to convert trade currency->PLN for all: buy, sell, dividend, tax
+- Tax is calculated in PLN, so need to convert trade currency->PLN for all: buy, sell, dividend, tax
 - Quotation average by NBP from previous working day should be used for buy and sell, dividend and tax
 - Profit for sell items is calculated in FIFO manner, eg.
   - Buy  (10 x 100USD - commission), convert to PLN using quotations from prev working day